“A farm is more than land and crops. It is a family’s heritage and future.”

 We then work with the farm owner, Jonathan Ferbrache of Fairfield Soil & Water Conservation District and the Ohio Department of Agriculture to review and fine tune the title search.
 This involves things such as cancelling old oil and gas leases or getting permission from a lender with a mortgage to put the easement on the real property.

 At the same time, the Ohio Department of Agriculture is working to move the initial approval for the easement to a finalized approval.
 All in all, the process can take more than a year.
 Many farms apply for easements several years in advance before finally being approved.
-There are only a limited number of agricultural easements put in place each year.
+There are only a limited number of agricultural easements are put in place each year.

 What You Need to Know